SBMI-kiel/nvflare-documentation/FAQ.md

 All clients must have outgoing access to servers and overseers, servers and overseers must be able to accept all incoming connections from the clients.

 ## Is it possible to add participants dynamically?
 Once an nvflare setup is complete, it is possible to add new clients and admin consoles dynamically.
-It is not, however, possible to add new servrs and overseers.
+It is not, however, possible to add new servers and overseers.

 See https://nvflare.readthedocs.io/en/main/user_guide/nvflare_cli/provision_command.html#dynamic-provisioning for more.